akis-project/docs/Future Work.md

 - There can be a better authentication and MFA implementation.
 - Users' can have tokens to transcribe images, .i.e. a new user can transcribe max 10 pages.
 After that, he/she should buy/request tokens to transcribe more.
 - **MONOREPO**, of course handling each repo separately causes so much pain...

+## :warning: Known Issues :warning:

+- Whenever you update the code of Flask service, you need to do the followings in this order:
+  - `docker-compose down`
+  - `docker image rm akis-flask-api-image`
+  - `docker-compose up`

+So that the docker image of Flask will be rebuild with the new code.

+:warning: This is really a big issue as it causes loss of time.
+We should find a way to fix this.
+Especially for development mode... :warning: